OpenST/ost-wallet-sdk-ios/README.md

 3. PricePointCurrencySymbol: It is the symbol of quote currency used in price conversion.
 4. RequestTimeoutDuration: Request timeout in seconds for https calls made by ostWalletSdk.
 5. PinMaxRetryCount: Maximum retry count to get the wallet Pin from user.
 6. SessionBufferTime: Buffer expiration time for session keys in seconds.
-3600 seconds are added to this value.
-Example: If you pass 7200 then SDK would add 3600 secods to it and then `SessionBufferTime` would be 10800 seconds.
+Default value is 3600 seconds.
 7. UseSeedPassword: The seed password is salt to PBKDF2 used to generate seed from the mnemonic.
 When `UseSeedPassword` set to true, different deterministic salts are used for different keys.

 **These configurations are MANDATORY for successful operation.
 Failing to set them will significantly impact usage.**